“Coronavirus. The Economy. What do we do now?!”

 Now is entire sectors all but suspending operations (as with today’s announcement from Princess Cruises).

-Now is consumer confidence shaken, with “social distancing” at an all time high.
+Now is shaken consumer confidence, with “social distancing” at an all-time high.

 Now is chaos in the markets and uncertainty among consumers.